 Magdalene's primary fundraising efforts are directed at raising monies through major donations as well as by regular giving, and to add to the College's endowment.
 Key objectives for the College include teaching, research, and student support.
-In 2017 an ambitious fundraising campaign was launched to raise £25m over a five-year period.
-The central themes being student support; the New Library; the restoration of the Pepys Library; and an improvement of the fabric of the College Estate.
-The campaign officially ended in July 2022 having exceeded the target and achieving a total over £29m on funds raised.
-The College is truly grateful for the generous response, enthusiasm for and support of the campaign.
+The main focus of fundraising efforts for the year was on student support with in excess of £2m donated to support students in a variety of ways: mental health and wellbeing, scholarships, student bursaries and student societies.
+The College is truly grateful for the generous response, enthusiasm for and support of the College's fundraising efforts.

 The ongoing support of our Members, friends and the Fellowship is particularly welcome and appreciated during these trying economic times.
-Over the course of 2021-22, donations to the College exceeded expectations with the focus on student support resonating with donors.
+Over the course of 2022-23, donations to the College exceeded expectations with the focus on student support resonating with donors.
+Despite the difficult economic climate, the 2023 Telethon raised £390k.
 The College is grateful to its members and supporters.
-The costs of fundraising efforts were lower at £209k compared with £240k for 2020-21.
+The costs of fundraising efforts were £216k (£209k for 2021-22).

-The College decided to defer its plans to fundraise for the restoration of the Pepys building over the course of the pandemic to allow time to review plans and project costs.
-This review, particularly in the light of growing inflationary pressures, is ongoing.
+During the year the College reviewed its plans to fundraise for the restoration of the Pepys building, particularly in light of increasing inflationary pressures on project costs.

 The College is registered with the Fundraising Regulator and continues to develop a shared understanding and agreement for activities concerning alumni, be it communications, attendance of events and use of data.
 The College has a Data Protection Statement which governs the use of any personal data held and the College insists alumni grant their consent in holding personal data.
-The College did not engage professional fundraisers during the year and does not seek to raise funds from members of the public.
+The College did not engage professional fundraisers during the year and does not seek to raise funds from members of the public